SeanNguyen/style_guides_ror/README.md

 High level guidelines:

 * Be consistent.
-* Don't rewrite existing code to follow this guide.
+* Don't rewrite existing code just to follow this guide.
+But try to refine the code when you touch it.
 * Don't violate a guideline without a good reason.
 * A reason is good when you can convince a teammate.
 * Don't write code that guesses at future functionality.